Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_extension_operations_enabled"></a> [extension\_operations\_enabled](#input\_extension\_operations\_enabled)

+Description: > Note: `extension_operations_enabled` may only be set to `false` if there are no extensions defined in the `extension` field.
-Description: (Optional) Should extension operations be allowed on the Virtual Machine Scale Set?
+(Optional) Should extension operations be allowed on the Virtual Machine Scale Set?
 Possible values are `true` or `false`.
 Defaults to `true`.
 Changing this forces a new Orchestrated Virtual Machine Scale Set to be created.

 Type: `bool`